Ring (mathematics): Ideal

 then I is a left ideal if RI ⊆ I. Similarly, a right ideal is a subset I such that IR ⊆ I. A subset I is said to be a two-sided ideal or simply ideal if it is both a left ideal and right ideal.
 A one-sided or two-sided ideal is then an additive subgroup of R. If E is a subset of R, then RE is a left ideal, called the left ideal generated by E; it is the smallest left ideal containing E. Similarly, one can consider the right ideal or the two-sided ideal generated by a subset of R.

-If x is in R, then Rx and xR are left ideals and right ideals, respectively; they are called the principal left ideals and right ideals generated by x.
+If x is in R, then Rx is a left ideal, and xR is a right ideal; they are called the principal left ideal and right ideal generated by x.
 The principal ideal RxR is written as (x).
 For example, the set of all positive and negative multiples of 2 along with 0 form an ideal of the integers, and this ideal is generated by the integer 2.
 In fact, every ideal of the ring of integers is principal.

-Like a group, a ring is said to be simple if it is nonzero and it has no proper nonzero two-sided ideals.
+A ring is simple if it is nonzero and it has no proper nonzero two-sided ideals.
 A commutative simple ring is precisely a field.

 Rings are often studied with special conditions set upon their ideals.
 For example, a ring in which there is no strictly increasing infinite chain of left ideals is called a left Noetherian ring.
 A ring in which there is no strictly decreasing infinite chain of left ideals is called a left Artinian ring.
 It is a somewhat surprising fact that a left Artinian ring is left Noetherian (the Hopkins–Levitzki theorem).
 The integers, however, form a Noetherian ring which is not Artinian.

 For commutative rings, the ideals generalize the classical notion of divisibility and decomposition of an integer into prime numbers in algebra.
 A proper ideal P of R is called a prime ideal if for any elements $x, y\in R$ we have that $xy \in P$ implies either $x \in P$ or $y\in P.$ Equivalently, P is prime if for any ideals I, J we have that IJ ⊆ P implies either I ⊆ P or J ⊆ P. This latter formulation illustrates the idea of ideals as generalizations of elements.